Classifying Web Blocks

-In these days of headless browsers, search engine crawlers not only identify where content appears within the HTML of a page, but also have the ability to get an idea of where that content actually appears on a page by simulating how a browser might display that content.
+In these days of headless browsers, search engine crawlers not only identify where the content appears within the HTML of a page but also have the ability to get an idea of where that content appears on a page by simulating how a browser might display that content.
 We’ve heard from Yahoo how they work to segment the content of web pages and interpret the layout of pages.
-See also my post on Breaking Pages Apart: What Automatic Segmentation of Webpages Might Mean to Design and SEO.
+See also my post on Breaking Pages Apart: What Automatic Segmentation of Web pages Might Mean to Design and SEO.

 Google was also granted a patent on a page segmentation process earlier this year, even though the patent was originally filed way back in 2004.
 Page segmentation is something the search engines have been thinking about for a long time.

 For example, you may have heard that links from some sections of a web page may carry different amounts of weight that links from other sections of a web page.
 Here’s a video of Matt Cutts telling us that links from footers on pages might not weigh as much as links from a paragraph of text in the middle of a page: